MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_schedjobs_ts.md

  \-\- The scheduled job might be corrupted.

- If a scheduled job becomes corrupted, [!INCLUDE[wps_2](../Token/wps_2_md.md)] deletes the corrupted scheduled job and its results.
+ If a scheduled job becomes corrupted, Windows PowerShell deletes the corrupted scheduled job and its results.
 You cannot recover the results of a corrupted scheduled job.

  To determine if a scheduled job still exists, use the Get\-ScheduledJob cmdlet.